 There are around 6,700 childcare centres nationwide; all of which have a considerable amount of responsibilities when it comes to preventing fire.
 Being responsible for it is not a walk in the part, but one should see the significance of fire safety rather than dealing with damages after a blaze.
-Therefore, practicing basic fire prevention in child care facilities is the way to go.
+Therefore, Emergency Planning in Childcare Centres is the way to go.

 Standard employee practices, as well as early childhood education, entail the ability to practice safety in places where a fire is likely to occur.
 For this reason, centres should effectively plan for the following: